DKMS-LSL/dr2s/README.md

 report_checked_consensus(x)
 ```

--   **plot\_diagnostic\_alignment:** Displays an alignment of three preliminary long-read-based consensus sequences and the final short-read-based consensus sequence for both alleles in your browser.
+-   **plot\_diagnostic\_alignment:** Displays an alignment of three preliminary long-read-based consensus sequences and the final short-read-based consensus sequence for all alleles in your browser.
 This can be used to spot inconsistencies between the long-read and the short-read evidence.

--   **run\_igv:** Opens two instances of the IGV Genome Browser at a specified position (one for each allele) displaying both the long read and short read data for manual inspection.
+-   **run\_igv:** Opens an instance of the IGV Genome Browser for each haplotype at a specified position (one for each allele) displaying both the long read and short read data for manual inspection.

+-   **check\_alignment\_file :**

--   **check\_alignment\_file:** Opens a pairwise alignment of the final consensus sequences in your text editor.
+    Opens a pairwise alignment of the final consensus sequences in your text editor.
 Use this to perform any manual edits on the consensus sequences.

--   **report\_checked\_consensus:** Export final consensus sequences from the edited pairwise alignment as FASTAs into a separate subdirectory `./checked` in the output directory.
+-   **report\_checked\_consensus:** Export final consensus sequences from the edited pairwise or multiple alignment as FASTAs into a separate subdirectory `./checked` in the output directory.

 Installation
 ------------